CaptainCrowbar/unicorn-lib/unicorn/regex.md

 * `size_t BasicRegex::`**`named`**`(const string_type& name) const noexcept`

-If the regex includes any named captures, this returns the group index (1-based) corresponding to the given name.
+If the regex includes any named captures, this returns the group index (1 based) corresponding to the given name.
 It will return zero if there is no capture by that name (or if the regex does not use named captures).

 * `BasicRegex::string_type BasicRegex::`**`pattern`**`() const`